TOP

 Diagram showing lateral canthoplasty, an outer eye corner procedure designed to extend the horizontal eye length and adjust eye shape by repositioning the lateral canthus

 Lateral Canthoplasty extends the outer corners of the eyes, increasing horizontal eye width and creating a larger, more open appearance.
+Lateral canthoplasty is not simply about enlarging the eyes.
+When performed incorrectly, it can lead to downward slanting or an unnatural eye shape.
+For this reason, precise assessment of eye anatomy and surgical vector is essential.

 Effects